Bricktech2000/Notes/notes/field.md

 ## [[axiom]]s

-&mdash; Encode x Solana Bootcamp
+--- Encode x Solana Bootcamp

 let **`a, b, c`** be numbers in a [[field]] **`HH`**